MASTER OF LAWS, WATER & ENVIRONMENTAL LAW

 - Demonstrate the ability to understand, collaborate, and engage with people of diverse backgrounds and experiences in a variety of legal settings and contexts.

-A JD degree is required for admission to the program
+A JD or first degree in law from a foreign country is required for admission to the program.

 Master of Laws (LLM) in Water & Environment Law